scala-js/scala-js-website/doc/sjs-for-js/es6-to-scala-part2.md

 {% endcolumns %}

 In the previous example `m.get("first")` returns an `Option[String]` indicating whether the key is present in the map or not.
-By using for comprehension we can easily extract three separate values from the map and use them to build the result.
+By using a for comprehension, we can easily extract three separate values from the map and use them to build the result.
 The result from `for {} yield` is also an `Option[String]` so we can use {% scaladoc getOrElse Option@getOrElse[B>:A](default:=>B):B %}
 to provide a default value.